m1guelpf/cog-rust/README.md

 This is a work in progress.
 It's not ready for use yet.
 Check back soon!

-To see the proposed DX, check the [hello-world example](examples/hello-world).
+To see the proposed DX, check the [hello-world example](examples/hello-world/src/main.rs).

 - [x] Basic web server
 - [x] Rust Cog interface
-- [ ] Make everything work
+- [x] Make everything work
+- [ ] Request validation
 - [ ] Dockerfile
 - [ ] CLI?